dennisjackson/draft-ietf-tls-cert-abridge/draft-ietf-tls-cert-abridge.md

 This section describes a compression scheme suitable for compressing certificate chains used in TLS.
 The scheme is defined in two parts.
 An initial pass compressing known intermediate and root certificates and then a subsequent pass compressing the end-entity certificate.

-The compression scheme in this draft has two parameters listed below which influence the construction of the static dictionary.
+The compression scheme in this draft has one parameter listed below which influence the construction of the static dictionary.
 Future versions of this draft would use different parameters and so construct different dictionaries which would be registered under different TLS Certificate Compression code points.
 This is discussed further in {{deployment}}.

 * `CCADB_SNAPSHOT_TIME` - `2023-01-01 00:00:00Z`
-* `CT_CERT_WINDOW` - `2022-12-01 00:00:00Z` to `2023-01-01 00:00:00Z`

 ## Pass 1: Intermediate and Root Compression